LoreDOTexe/FactionsUI/README.md

 - Outposts -- (Outposts have configurable commands for a configuable interval.)

+- All Basic Commands -- (/f create, /f invite, /f changename, /f disband, /f kick, /f bank, etc...)

+- Faction Upgrades -- (Upgrade points per kill, money multipliers, etc with faction money!)

 - Aliies -- (Amount of allies can be configured.)

-- All Basic Commands -- (/f create, /f invite, /f changename, /f disband, /f kick, etc...)

 - Claims  -- (Claims have custom requirements.
 Want a maximum amount of players, value, or str in order to claim?
 We've got you!
 Claim blacklists so nobody can claim certain areas!)